 The Contractor shall be required to submit a Certificate of Good Standing (COGS) issued by the State of Hawaii Department of Commerce and Consumer Affairs (DCCA) - Business Registration Division (BREG).
 The Certificate is valid for six (6) months from the date of issue.
-A photocopy of the certificate is acceptable to the Department of Defense.
+A photocopy of the certificate is acceptable to the DOD.